soarodrigo0/ebook2audiobook/README.md

                             Default to 1.0
   --enable_text_splitting
                         (xtts only, optional) Enable TTS text splitting.
 This option is known to not be very efficient.
-                            Default is set to True --output_dir OUTPUT_DIR
+                            Default is set to False --output_dir OUTPUT_DIR
                         (Optional) Path to the output directory.
 Default is set in ./lib/conf.py --version             Show the version of the script and exit